 Now that Sea-Beast has “seven heads”, symbolic of the entire scope of history of empires who ruled over Israel.
 Numerically then, the Earth-Beast can be categorized as the eighth “beast” (or eighth “head”) to come along in world history – an economic-religious empire, portrayed as a mysterious “eighth head”, attached to the seven-headed “first beast” of Revelation 13.

-So, if both 7th and 8th Beasts/kings are headed for perdition in chapter 17, and then later in chapter 19, the same two (called Beast and False Prophet this time) are again pictured going into perdition (described as getting tossed into the lake of fire), that should confirm that the 8th Head/Beast is none other than the False Prophet Beast from the earth, the second Beast mentioned in Revelation 13.
+So, if both 7th and 8th Heads/Beasts are headed for perdition in chapter 17, and then later in chapter 19, the same two (called Beast and False Prophet) are again pictured going into perdition (described as getting tossed into the lake of fire), that should confirm that the 8th Head/Beast is none other than the False Prophet Beast from the earth, the second Beast mentioned in Revelation 13.

 Could this be the answer then to the riddle of Revelation 17:11 of how on earth does the seventh head manage also to be the eighth?
 “As for the beast that was and is not [the 7th Head the Antichrist], it is an eighth but it belongs to the seven.”
 (ESV) That seems to suggest that the 8th Head does not belong in the same category as the other seven Heads.
 (It comes from the “earth” not the “sea”.)
 Yet it is still joined to them, or at least to the 7th Head.